mile-adders/wheel-me-up/README.md

 ```
 Database mongoDB
 ```
-* The database is used to store all the necessary data needed like, the signup and signin information and and the car renter and owner information these two objects are joined together through the car name *
+* The database is used to store all the necessary data needed like, the Sign up and Sign in information and and the car renter and owner information these two objects are joined together through the car name *
 ```
 cd YourRepo/YourProject
-npm start
+npm run start
 ```

 ---------------------------------